 We are celebrating a 21 year old and someone who is . . .uh, older (me!).
 Pulled out this Italian red to complement homemade lasagna and our family dish called Italian delight.
 Decanted for over an hour.
 Modest spice, tobacco, cherry, dry blackberry, and has a slight burn - which sounds bad but it is actually a great finish on this wine.
 Light red and purple colors that give a slight reminder of a Pinot but tastes much heavier.
 Loved having this along with a great Bordeaux tonight!! — 2 years ago

 Radiant orange tint on garnet.
 Meaty with plum and fig, raspberry with pipe tobacco and pine tar with a sweet burnt rye aspect.
 There are subtle strawberries and black cherry, blood orange flambè, and dried violet on the nose.
 Dried raspberry and blackberry, cranberry tannin combo, wolf berry, red currant and smoke.
 Delicious with Bresaola!! .

-#conterno #gattinara #piemonte #piedmont #italianred #vinorosso #nervi #nebbiolo #littlefog #docg — a month ago
+#conterno #gattinara #piemonte #piedmont #italianred #vinorosso #nervi #nebbiolo #littlefog #docg — 2 years ago